-☐ Select the 3D Hole Trim tool.

-Drag to the trim-to ellipse and release the mouse button.
+- ☐ Select the 3D Hole Trim tool. - ☐ Place the cursor in the drawing on the circle or ellipse to be trimmed-and on the portion of the ellipse that you want to keep.
+Press the mouse button. - ☐ Drag to the trim-to ellipse and release the mouse button.